Intermittent Fasting And Alcohol: What You Should Know

 This is especially true if you’re seeking to lose weight — for example, red wine has more calories than tequila.
 And your glass of wine might vary if it’s a dry wine versus a hearty sweet wine.

 And finally, we recommend avoiding drinking on an empty stomach, eating foods like starchy vegetables or grains, and drinking plenty of water.
+Head to this article for four simple and delicious salad recipes.

 Many people turn to food or drinks the morning after drinking to avoid a hangover, and this won’t be possible if you’re sticking to an intermittent fast.
 Enjoy responsibly!